Field of Glory

-Board game
+Tabletop Wargame

 Field of Glory is a 2008 miniature wargame for creating ancient and medieval tabletop battles.
 It was designed by Richard Bodley Scott and published by Slitherine Software and Osprey Publishing.
-The release of the game and two companion books (Rise of Rome and Storm of Arrows) were announced on December 20, 2007 for February 2008.
+The release of the game and two companion books (Rise of Rome and Storm of Arrows) were announced on December 20, 2007, for February 2008.
 A third edition was released on October 17, 2017.

 Wargamer gave the game a positive review: "On a 1 to 10 scale I’d give Field of Glory a skosh over 9, but only for intermediate or advanced players.
 Given that most players who already compete in ancients tourneys are at this level anyway, this should not be a problem, but beginners will likely get lost in the complexity if not nurtured."

 In 2017, Wargamer reviewed the third edition and gave it a positive review: "For current Field of Glory players this strongly recommended, but for everyone else it's optional."

 Video games

 Field of Glory

-Field of Glory is the first game in the series, a digital version of the board game.
-It was released on November 19, 2009 for Windows and developed by British studio Hexwar.
+Field of Glory is the first game in the series, a digital version of the wargame.
+It was released on November 19, 2009, for Windows and developed by British studio Hexwar.
 An OS X port was released on June 30, 2010.
-It was ported by Freeverse Inc..
-Four expansion packs were released in 2010: Rise of Rome, Storm of Arrows, Immortal Fire, and Swords & Scimitars.
+It was ported by Freeverse Inc. Four expansion packs were released in 2010: Rise of Rome, Storm of Arrows, Immortal Fire, and Swords & Scimitars.
 Three expansions packs were released in 2011: Legions Triumphant, Eternal Empire, and Decline and Fall.
 Two expansion packs were released in 2016: Oath of Fealty and Wolves from the Sea.
 Alongside the last two expansions, the game was remade for the Unity game engine.

 Armchair General gave the game a rating of 88% and said: "Overall, Field of Glory continues Slitherene’s tradition of fine-tuned, fast-playing games.
 FoG is easy to play and learn but more difficult to master."
 Digitally Downloaded gave the game four out of five stars and called it a "hugely entertaining game".
 Roberto Bertoni of Eurogamer Italy gave the game six out of ten and said: "Field of Glory is nothing more than an electronic board game.
 All is pretty tasteless but also very functional.
 Some flaws in the AI make the game more enjoyable in multiplayer rather than in single player."
+PC Gamer called Field of Glory the best light strategy game of 2009.